busterwood/MsmqPatterns/README.md

 My motivation for creating this library is to create useable patterns for MSMQ (see above), but found `System.Messaging` to be missing features from MSMQ 3.0, i.e. [subqueues](https://msdn.microsoft.com/en-us/library/ms711414(v=vs.85).aspx) and [poison message handling](https://msdn.microsoft.com/en-us/library/ms703179(v=vs.85).aspx) for transactional queues.

-### Summary

-New a `QueueReader` to peek or read messages from a queue.

-New a `QueueWriter` to send messages to a queue.

-New a `SubQueue` to peek or read message, and to move messages to [subqueues](https://msdn.microsoft.com/en-us/library/ms711414(v=vs.85).aspx) via `Queue.MoveMessage` method.

-New a `QueueCursor` to peek or receive messages using a MSMQ cursor.

-New a `QueueTransaction` to begin a MSMQ transaction, or use the static fields `QueueTransaction.None`, `QueueTransaction.Single` or `QueueTransaction.Dtc`.

-[Poison message handling for transactional queues](https://msdn.microsoft.com/en-us/library/ms703179(v=vs.85).aspx) via the `TransactionAbortCount` and `TransactionMoveCount`properties and the `MarkRejected` method that sends notification to the message sender that the message was rejected.

 ### Differences from System.Messaging